jasonzhao371/DeepOCR/README.md

   --val: the proportion of the validation

-  --random: proportion of test sets in random splitting
+  --random: proportion of test sets in random splitting(optional)

-  --fold: number of folds for cross validation
+  --fold: number of folds for cross validation( optional)